Physical Therapy Treatments For Tennis Elbow

 What Is Tennis Elbow?

-Tennis elbow can be a painful condition caused by overusing the extensor muscles in your forearm.
+Lateral epicondylitis, more commonly referred to as tennis elbow, is an often painful condition caused by overuse of the extensor muscles in your forearm.

-This condition is focused around the area that your tendons attach to the rounded projections of your elbow bones.
+This condition primarily targets the area where your tendons attach to the rounded projections of your elbow bones.

 This is why even a simple wrist movement can cause pain in your elbow when you have tennis elbow.